joegelay/Mod2Project_BarterBook/README.md

 ### Before You Start Using

-Navigate to the Backend folder and run the following commands in order:\n
+Navigate to the Backend folder and run the following commands in order:<br />
 - `bundle-install`
 - `rails db:create`
 - `rails db:migrate`